leehambley/lee.hambley.name/source/blog/2012/06/18/altoros-ruby-open-air-belarus.html.markdown

-I've never had the pleasure of giving a talk whilst bluetits tend to their young meters from my stage, and dragonflies, toads and other wildlife buzz and hop around mere meters from you.
+I've never had the pleasure of giving a talk whilst bluetits tend to their young meters from my stage, and dragonflies, toads and other wildlife buzz and hop around mere meters away.

 The conference was organized by [Altoros][3], one of Belarus' larger software companies; they are very active in open-source, and very interested in